-The Zoological Society of London (ZSL) is a world-wide scientific, conservation and education charity with an international reputation for the conservation of endangered species.
-ZSL was founded in 1826 and runs both ZSL Whipsnade Zoo and ZSL London Zoo; the Society also employs over 70 scientists to carry out research in conservation biology and manages conservation programmes in over 80 countries world-wide, including Britain.
+ZSL Whipsnade Zoo is part of the Zoological Society of London, an international scientific, conservation and education charity whose mission is the conservation of animals and their habitats.
+ZSL also runs ZSL London Zoo; in addition, the Society employs over 70 scientists to carry out research in conservation science and manages conservation programmes in 80 countries world-wide, including Britain.

-ZSL receives no government funding to run the two zoos and income is generated almost entirely through visitors to ZSL London Zoo and ZSL Whipsnade Zoo.
+ZSL receives no government funding to run the two zoos and income is generated almost entirely through visitors to Whipsnade and London Zoo.
 Over 1.5 million people visit the zoos each year and it is our aim to give them a unique and memorable experience.

 Volunteers play a very important role in the life of the ZSL.
 They do not take the place of paid staff, but they contribute to the success of ZSL by assisting staff, helping the visitors enjoy their day and providing excellent customer service.